-Arguments in Support of Sodomy Laws
+History of Sodomy Laws in America

-Effects of Sodomy Laws
+The Gradual Repeal of Sodomy Laws in America

 The War on Oral Sex

-This policy would have essentially outlawed oral sex between any two adults, regardless of gender.
+Despite the Supreme Court’s ruling in Lawrence V. Texas, many states continued to enforce and introduce new sodomy laws.
+In 2013, Virginia’s GOP gubernatorial candidate, Ken Cuccinelli, attempted to reinstate Virginia’s Crimes against Nature Act.5 This policy would have outlawed oral sex between any two adults, regardless of gender or sexual orientation.
 This sodomy law would have directly violated the Supreme Court’s ruling by proposing legislation that would interfere with the fourteenth amendment.
-On October 4, 2013, Virginian courts struck down Cuccinelli’s petition to remove Virginia’s anti-sodomy law, thus protecting and upholding individuals’ privacy rights.7
+On October 4, 2013, Virginia courts struck down Cuccinelli’s petition to remove Virginia’s anti-sodomy law, thus protecting and upholding people’s privacy rights.6

-Although Virginia’s courts prevented the sodomy law from going into effect, Louisiana actively charged people with sodomy violations.
-On June 27, 2013, the newspaper, The Advocate of Baton Rouge, Louisiana, reported that the East Baton Rouge police department (EBRPD) had been arresting men “who discussed or agreed to meet privately to have consensual sex with undercover officers.”8
+Although Virginia courts prevented the Crimes against Nature Act from going into effect, Louisiana continued to prosecute people for sodomy violations.
+On June 27, 2013, the newspaper The Advocate of Baton Rouge reported that the East Baton Rouge Police Department (EBRPD) had been arresting men “who discussed or agreed to meet privately to have consensual sex with undercover officers.”
+7

-The Fight to End Sodomy Laws
+The Legacy of Sodomy Laws

 *An asterisk indicates the state sodomy law only applies to homosexual sex.

 - North Carolina

 Johnson, Luke.
-“Ken Cuccinelli Loses Petition To Uphold Anti-Sodomy Law.”
+“Ken Cuccinelli Loses Petition to Uphold Anti-Sodomy Law.”
 The Huffington Post.
 TheHuffingtonPost.com, 10 Apr.
-2013.
-Web.
-09 Oct.
 2013.

-7. Signorile, Michelangelo.
+- (Signorile, Michelangelo.
 “Ken Cuccinelli’s War on Oral Sex.”
 The Huffington Post.
 TheHuffingtonPost.com, 23 July 2013.
-Web.
-09 Oct.
-2013.

-8. Robertson, Campbell.
+- Robertson, Campbell.
 “After Arrests on Charges of Sodomy, an Apology.”
 New York Times.
 The New York Times Company, 29 June 2013.

 - Bennett-Smith, Meredith.
-“Why Do Virginia, 13 Other States Want To Keep Their Anti-Sodomy Laws A Decade After SCOTUS Ban?”
+“Why Do Virginia, 13 Other States Want to Keep Their Anti-Sodomy Laws A Decade After SCOTUS Ban?”
 The Huffington Post.
 TheHuffingtonPost.com, 09 Apr.
-2013.
-Web.
-09 Oct.
 2013.